-VTT’s innovation, cellulose-based material, beats plastics in all properties – without the consumer having to compromise ease of use.
+VTT’s cellulose-based innovation beats plastics in all properties – without the consumer having to compromise ease of use.

-78% of Finland’s area is covered in forests, but the materials for packaging, clothes and electronics were still drilled from the ground as oil.
+78 % of Finland is covered in forests, but the materials for packaging, clothes and electronics are still drilled from the ground as oil.
 VTT challenged the idea that print media was the only commercialisable, high added value product that could be sourced from the forest.

 The success of circular economy requires extensively networked ecosystems of universities, research institutes and companies.
 Even the major industrial actors no longer work alone.
 The creation of impactful solutions requires points of contacts with the everyday lives of people and constant interaction with decision-makers in the fields of business, research and public administration.

 VTT brings together huge ecosystems and development projects, with which we create comprehensive solutions for bio economy and material research – emphasis on textile recycling, waste problem solution and reuse of different products.

 Among the ten most interesting start-ups. / Talouselämä 2017